EpiData-dk/analysis/help/commands.md

 > Note: browse is much faster than list.

-> Note: When list follows  class="cmd">select: the sequence number is within the current select, not for the whole dataset.
+> Note: When list follows `select` the sequence number is within the current select, not for the whole dataset.

 See [variables](#referencedvars) on using referenced variables for this command